TEST 2: Testing The Heater Element's Resistance

 Here are some more specifics: Since you have:

-- Confirmed that the rear O2 sensor's heater element is getting Ground (TEST 2).
+- Confirmed that the front O2 sensor's heater element is getting Ground (TEST 2).

 - In this test you have confirmed that the heater element's resistance is out of specification.

-Taking all of the above into account you can correctly conclude that the downstream O2 sensor, on your 1.6L Suzuki Sidekick (Geo Tracker), needs to be replaced with a new one.
+Taking all of the above into account you can correctly conclude that the upstream O2 sensor, on your 1.6L Suzuki Sidekick (Geo Tracker), needs to be replaced with a new one.

 More 1.6L Suzuki Tutorials